 A4.2 MD (by Published Work) and PhD (by Published Work)

 Students will be expected to submit for award within 12 months from approval of the candidature.
-Continuation beyond 12 months is subject to approval by the Research Degrees Board and will be subject to a maximum additional period of 12 months registration.
+Continuation beyond 12 months will be subject to a maximum additional period of 12 months registration.